jblochb/eco_genomics/population_genomics/popgen_notes.md

 #Some minor helpful things to remember:
 #If you want to change the type of a value in a dataframe (such as from character to numberic), you can set the column name equal to as.numberic(colname)

+### 09/24/2024

+#We made a histogram of Hs using ggplot and used the ggsave command to save it as a PDF
+#We made a new R script for making a PCA.
+We also took notes on PCA.
+We had to filter the data to make sure that the SNPs were all separated by at least 500bp